Root Canal Therapy

 - Severe pain when you chew or bite down

 Once you are comfortably settled in the dentist’s chair, the tooth and surrounding tissue will be anesthetized with a local anesthetic.
-Then, a small opening is made into the infected tooth, so the dentist can clean out the pulp chamber and attached canals.
+Then, a small opening is made into the infected tooth so your dentist can clean out the pulp chamber and attached canals.
 After this step is completed, the hollow space is disinfected and a biocompatible sealer is placed.
 The tooth is then sealed and prepared for a crown.
 Dr. Meschke or Dr. Swingdorf may prescribe an oral antibiotic to ensure that the infection is completed eradicated.
 At the conclusion of your appointment, you’ll be able to drive and resume your normal routine.